Top 5 Money Challenges Faced by Small Business Owners

 Portrait Of Couple Running Coffee Shop Behind Counter

 Most people who start a business don’t do it for the sole purpose of making money.
-There are much easier ways to make money than to build a business.
+There are usually much easier ways to earn a living than to build a business.

-At the risk of sounding too mystical, it’s more often a soul purpose that creates the energy behind entrepreneurial success.
+At the risk of sounding mystical, it’s more often a “soul purpose” that creates the energy behind entrepreneurial success.
 People who start businesses are passionate about what they do.
-But here’s the thing, people who stay in business, the people who thrive and grow, are also practical about what they can and can’t do.
+But here’s the thing: the people who stay in business, the people who thrive and grow, are also practical about what they can and can’t do.

-They know that even if they don’t feel comfortable in the world of profits and losses, debts, taxes, budgets and retirement, learning how to take control of their money and having a financial plan in place will make them more successful.
-And allow them to continue doing what they love.
+They know that even if they don’t feel comfortable in the world of profits and losses, debts, taxes, budgets and succession planning, learning how to take control of their money and having a financial plan in place will make them more successful – and allow them to continue doing what they love.

 Here are the top five money challenges you’ll face as a small business owner: